The Price of Political Expediency - November 7th, Hour 3

 I have way more in common with libertarians than with anybody else.

-Ram Rand Paul, let's be honest, he's a libertarian.
+Rand Paul, let's be honest, he's a libertarian.

-He runs he runs as a Republican, but he's very libertarian, and there's very little we disagree with Rand Paul on.
+And there's very little we disagree with Rand Paul on.

-We like him a lot, we respect him a lot.
+We like him a lot.

-All right, it's election eve night in America.
+All right, it's Election Eve night in America.

 We got a great lineup tonight.

-Herschel Walker with Lindsey Graham, also Glenn Yuncan and Dr. Oz.
+Herschel Walker with Lindsey Graham.